csc413f16/p1a-phins/README.md

-Name:
+Name: Phinehas Sridhar

-Compilation and Run Successful:
+Compilation and Run Successful: No, Build kept failing when trying to run the program, on an emulator or my own phone.
+Screenshot of said error: http://prntscr.com/clbcsk

-Unit Test Run Successfully:
+Unit Test Run Successfully: No, tests kept failing as well, same error.
+Looked up the error, found the problem, not sure how to implement the fix though.

 # Project 1 - CSC 413 Spring 2016
 ###DUE Friday, September 23 by 5:00 PM